Harish-Chandra bimodules of finite $K$-type in Deligne categories: Main definitions

-The classical counterpart of this definition gives an empty condition on a Harish-Chandra bimodule $M\in\hc(\g_n)$.
+The classical counterpart of this definition gives an empty condition on a Harish-Chandra bimodule $M\in\hc(\mathfrak{g}_n)$ (see \cite{BG}, Proposition 5.3).
 However, in the setting of the Deligne categories, things get more complicated.
-For example, $U_\chi$ won't have a finite $K$-type (see \cite{E} Remark 3.21).
+For example, $U_\chi$ will not have a finite $K$-type (see \cite{E} Remark 3.21). \end{remark}

 The goal of this paper is to provide a construction of a family of Harish-Chandra bimodules of finite $K$-type, that will be a generalization, in some sense, of finite dimensional Harish-Chandra bimodules.
 That is, it will be a filtered ultraproduct of bimodules of the form